declaresub/resource-id/README.md

 ## Requirements

 Resource-id requires Python >= 3.7.
 For python <= 3.9, typing_extensions is required.
+For Python 3.7,
+importlib-metadata is required.

 ## Installation